tumblr/XExtensionItem/README.md

 [itemSource addCustomParameters:tumblrParameters];
 ```

-If you’re an extension developer and would like to add custom parameters for your extension to XExtensionItem, please see this guide with more information on how to do so.
+If you’re an extension developer and would like to add custom parameters for your extension to XExtensionItem, please see [this guide](https://github.com/tumblr/XExtensionItem/wiki/Guide-to-adding-custom-parameters) containing more information on how to do so.

+By default, all custom parameter classes will be included when you pull XExtensionItem into your application.
+If you want more granular control over what is included, we’ve added support for this in the form of subspecs (CocoaPods) and submodules (Carthage).

 Have a look at the [apps that use XExtensionItem](#apps-that-use-xextensionitem) section for a list of all supported custom parameters.

-By default, all custom parameters classes will be included when you pull XExtensionItem into your application.
-If you want more granular control over what is included, we’ve added support for this in the form of subspecs (CocoaPods) and submodules (Carthage).

 ### Extensions